renfeng/wordbook/README.md

 ## When to expect the definition to appear on the screen

 Word definition view won't get updated until you close and open it again.
 Same problem with the word list.

+The problem is not so obvious on phones, but it makes life difficult on tablets, on which app runs in two-pane layout.
+You'll have to rely on task manager or notification to get the list refreshed.
+(Sorry for that!
 If you know how to implement the feature of updating UI on a background event, please show me.
 I'm a good learner :)

 ## What the number next to the word signifies